-Prostitution is illegal in Thailand although it is widely accepted and partly regulated.
-There are major hubs including Bangkok (Patpong, Nana Plaza, and Soi Cowboy), Pattaya, and Phuket but prostitution exists throughout the Land of Smiles.
+Prostitution is illegal in Thailand although it appears otherwise.
+It is widespread and seems partly regulated.
+There are major hubs including Bangkok (Patpong, Nana Plaza, and Soi Cowboy), Pattaya, and Phuket, but prostitution exists throughout the Land of Smiles, even in the village.
 Thailand is widely known for its sex tourism with people traveling from all over the world to indulge.
 There are many Western men who have permanently relocated to Thailand – sexpats if you will.
-The numbers vary but I’ve read that there are as many as 2.8 million sex workers in Thailand alone.
+The numbers are obscure, but in my research I’ve read that there are as many as 2.8 million sex workers in Thailand alone.
 In a country of 65 million, that’s not a small drop in the bucket.

 It is estimated that half a million Thais are currently living with HIV/AIDS.
 Mechai Viravaidya, a man also known as “Mr. Condom,” has campaigned tirelessly to increase safe sex awareness through the use of condoms.
 He served as minister for tourism and AIDS prevention and founded the restaurant chain Cabbages and Condoms, which doles out free condoms to its patrons.

 The Thais view prostitution as something that has always been and will always be a part of Thai culture.
 Some believe that the existence of prostitution greatly reduces the incident of rape.
-I can’t really get behind that ideology.
+I can’t really get behind that ideology but there you have it.
 While married women are expected to be faithful, Thai men are thought to have greater sexual needs and therefore require an occasional “variation in partner.”
 Premarital, casual and extramarital sex with prostitutes is accepted and sometimes even encouraged for Thai men.

 Prostitution in Thailand can be found in a number of venues including brothels, massage parlors, saunas, go-go bars, beer bars and karaoke clubs.